 Fast forward to 2020 and I now have a shop on the High Street.
 I am visible!
 Bumps have become toddlers and there are more bumps on the way!
 The website has even more products on it, but I still need to go to Google School!
 I have joined the world of Podcasts and published my first ever Podcast during lockdown to help mamas to be when all the shops were closed- I'm pretty pleased with that.

 None of this could be possible however without the help of my family.
 As a Mama of 3 and a Granny of 1.
 I am so lucky to have their support.
 From help in the shop on busy Saturday's to packing website orders at Christmas, from going to Trade Fairs to choose products, to making new window displays, to putting up the fixtures and fittings in the shop my family are well used to my pleas for help!
 I honestly couldn't do this without them.

 My inspiration are my parents whose photo taken in the 1950's is below.
-My mum, who actually did become a ballet dancer, always told me that anything was possible, and I sadly only had her until I was 16 and my dad was my biggest supporter and is now the voice in my head.
+My mum, who actually did become a ballet dancer, always told me that anything was possible, and my dad always supported me in everything and is now the voice in my head.
 I wish they could see me now!

 Thank you for reading this far.
 I truly believe it is so important to know the source of where our products come from, both from an ethical and an environmental perspective.
 It's also important that you know who you are shopping with too.
 Nothing better than a good back story!
 Daisy Tree is a proud advocate of "doing the right thing" I love what I do.
 It's an all consuming passion!